arindam0310018/28-Jan-2023-DevOps__Terraform-Count-and-If-Else/README.md

 ```

 __If the variable "var.az-grafana-zone-redundancy" is equal to NULL, then the value is "true".
-If not, then the value is what is defined for the variable.__
+If not, then the value is, what is defined for the variable.__

 | __TERRAFORM (data.tf):-__ |